PeerProducedResearch/Keating-Memorial-research/README.md

     + [Methodology II: Semi-structured interviews](#methodology-ii-semi-structured-interviews)
   * [Funding](#funding)
   * [References](#references)

-# PROTOCOL OF RESEARCH: The impact of peer-support on self-research and citizen science projects

 _Copy of document submitted for CRI institutional review board (IRB) - Sent on 12/10/2020; accepted on 22/10/2020._